midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 procedure to follow is the same for both, with some details specific to a key and curve it is related to.
-It iteratively hashes provided bytes with a domain separator until a certain number of bytes is reached (enough to represent every number on the scalar field plus some more to obtain sufficiently uniform output[^1]).
+It iteratively hashes provided bytes with a domain separator until a certain number of bytes is reached (enough to represent every number on the scalar field plus some more to obtain sufficiently uniform output - see [The Definitive guide to nodulo bias and how to avoid it](https://research.kudelskisecurity.com/2020/07/28/the-definitive-guide-to-modulo-bias-and-how-to-avoid-it/)).
 Resulting byte sequence is interpreted to scalar assuming a little-endian layout and taken modulo the field prime.
 In naive TS code (simplifying for readability):

 ```ts
 function toScalar(bytes: Buffer): BigInt {
     return BigInt(`0x${Buffer.from(bytes).reverse().toString('hex')}`);